-- Outline hours of work, start and end dates, job duties, and advise the student of all issues of confidentiality in the workplace.
+- Outline hours of work, start and end dates, job duties, and advise the student on confidentiality in the workplace.

-- Provide the student with an orientation to the workplace as well as the functional workspace and equipment necessary to complete the work term’s duties.
+- Provide the student with an orientation to the workplace, as well as the functional workspace and any required equipment.

 - Provide the student with a supervisor who will oversee their work, discuss expectations and give feedback.

-- Provide guidance for the student’s Professional Development Projects.
+- Provide guidance for the student’s co-op work term assignments, if appropriate.